 Specialist in US Religion and Politics.
 PhD Study of Religion (SOAS, University of London).
 Postdoctoral Fellow at UCD.
 Visiting Scholar at QUB.
 Book with Fordham University Press.
 Published in Religion, Ethnic and Racial Studies, Political Theology.

 S. Jonathon O’Donnell

-I am currently conducting two larger research projects, in addition to several smaller projects.
-The first, tentatively titled Critical Demonology, is an a genealogy of demonological imagery in political theorists of sovereignty.
+I am currently conducting two larger research projects which build on the work conducted for Passing Orders .
+The first, tentatively titled Political Demonology, is an a genealogy of demonological imagery in political theorists of sovereignty.
 The first part of this project, which explores witchcraft demonology in the work of Jean Bodin, has been published in the journal Political Theology.
 The second, tentatively titled Damned Ecology, expands on the research into American evangelicalism by situating its demonologies in relation to discourses of environmental crisis, posthumanism, and rising ecofascism.

 I tweet, occasionally, from @demonologian.